cs3157-borowski/recitations/recitation_7/starfork.md

 }
 ```
 How does this code behave?
 How many arguments does this program expect, and what do those arguments do?
 When will the `exit_report` function be invoked?
-How many times will its contents be printed?
+How many times will its content be printed?

 In subsequent parts, we will modify the “mod block”, the portion of the code between `// BEGIN MOD BLOCK` and `// END MOD BLOCK`.